TheJoe04/Ascend_AI_Secretary/README.md

 # Ascend AI Secretary

-A production-quality front-end MVP for an AI-powered secretary platform.
+A production-quality frontend application for an AI-powered secretary platform.
 Built with Next.js 14, TypeScript, and modern UI components.
+Features comprehensive mock data for demonstration purposes.

 ## 🚀 Quick Start